-However, pressure decreases rapidly as you go to higher altitudes.
+However, pressure decreases rapidly with increasing altitude.
+From sea level, pressure typically drops at a rate of about 1 millibar every 8 meters (about 26.4 feet), though at higher and higher altitudes it decreases less and less rapidly.
+(See a plot of pressure vs. altitude.)
 At the top of the troposphere (the tropopause), which averages around 11 kilometers (about 7 miles) above sea level, the pressure averages only about 200 mb (about 20% of the average sea-level value).

 In contrast, pressure varies much less from place to place horizontally.
-Here's an example of sea-level pressure observations, recorded at 00Z on October 19, 2012, which are typical:
+Here's an example of sea-level pressure observations at 06Z on April 15, 2012, which are typical:

 Sea-level pressures expressed in millibars typically range from the high 900s to the mid-1000s, which means that they don't usually differ from the average value (1013.25 mb) by much more than around ±3%.
-[However, the all-time record low sea-level pressure is 870 mb (in the center of a strong hurricane).
+However, the all-time record low sea-level pressure is 870 mb (in the center of a strong typhoon [another name for a hurricane], Typhoon Tip, in the western Pacific Ocean in 1979.
 That's 14% below the average.
-The record high pressure is about 1085 mb (in Mongolia in the winter of 2001), which is about 7% above the average.]
+The record high pressure is about 1085 mb (in Mongolia in the winter of 2001), which is about 7% above the average.

 For our purposes let's consider only horizontal air motions.
 Horizontal wind speed and direction is what weather stations observe and report.

 Image a parcel of air in the atmosphere.
-It is surrounded by air in all horizontal directions.
+It is surrounded by air on all sides (that is, in all horizontal directions).
 The surrounding air exerts pressure on the parcel on all sides.
-This means that the parcel gets pushed in all (horizontal) directions at once.
-These pressure forces don't necessarily cancel each other out, though.
-There will be a net force on the parcel due to pressure if the pressure is not the same on all sides.
+This means that the parcel gets pushed in all (horizontal) directions at once due to surrounding pressure.
+However, the principle of conservation of momentum says that it takes a net force to change the motion of an object.
+There will be a net force on the parcel due to pressure only if the pressure is not the same on all sides.
 We know that pressure can differ from one place to another, so this is quite possible.

 The net force exerted on air parcels due to pressure differences between places can push air into motion.
 The net force is in the direction from higher toward lower pressure.

-The bigger the difference in pressure between one side of an air parcel to the other, the greater the net force will be on the parcel.
+The more rapidly that pressure varies from one side of an air parcel to the other, the larger the pressure difference will be and the greater the net force will be on the parcel.

 The greater the pressure gradient is, the larger the pressure difference will be from one side of an air parcel to another, and so the greater the net force will be due to pressure differences.
 For this reason, the net force on air due to pressure differences between places is called the pressure-gradient force (PGF).

-To rephrase and restate the points made above, the pressure-gradient force (PGF) pushes on an air parcel from the higher pressure side toward the lower pressure side.
+To rephrase and restate the points made above, the pressure-gradient force (PGF) pushes on air parcels from the higher pressure side toward the lower pressure side.
 The larger the pressure gradient is, the greater the PGF will be.

 To understand wind patterns, we must see patterns of pressure-gradient force (PGF).
 To see patterns of PGF we must see patterns of pressure.

-At the earth's surface, a world-wide network of surface weather stations, ships, and buoys report pressure every 1 to 6 hours.
-These observations are extrapolated to sea level and plotted on weather maps like the one in (4) above.
+At the earth's surface, a world-wide network of surface weather stations, ships, and buoys report pressure every hour, every 3 hours, or every 6 hours.
+These observations are extrapolated to sea level and plotted on weather maps like the one in (5) above.
 However, it's hard to see the patterns of pressure by looking at the numbers alone.
 Hence, to help us see patterns of sea-level pressure more easily, we draw lines (contour lines) of constant pressure on the map, called isobars.